Walgreens The Thread

 Can you get menopause headaches?

 Headaches are one of the most common conditions, and most people will experience a headache at some point in their lives.
-Women who experience headaches in their 40s and 50s may wonder if they’re connected to perimenopause, the period of time that leads up to menopause, where women no longer ovulate and have periods.
+Women who experience headaches in their 40s and 50s may wonder if they’re connected to perimenopause, a stage of life leading up to menopause in women when hormones tend to fluctuate.

 Are headaches a symptom of menopause?

-During perimenopause, estrogen levels fluctuate.
-When these levels change, headaches may occur.
+During perimenopause, different hormone levels fluctuate, particularly estrogen, which may cause symptoms.
+When these levels change, headaches may also occur.
 Also, hormone replacement therapy (HRT) can sometimes cause headaches as a side effect.

 What types of headaches are common in menopause?

-Scientists and medical experts have identified more than 150 types of headaches based on their clinical features.
-Of them, two are especially common during perimenopause: tension headaches and migraines.
+Scientists and medical experts have identified many different types of headaches based on their clinical features.
+Two types are especially common during perimenopause: tension headaches and migraines.

-Tension headaches in perimenopause may be due to negative thoughts and feelings about going through this life stage or due to stress caused by other symptoms of menopause.
-They may also be caused by other factors.
+Tension headaches during perimenopause may be due to negative thoughts and feelings about going through this life stage.
+They may also occur due to stress caused by other symptoms of menopause or additional factors.
 Sleep problems, like insomnia, may also contribute to tension headaches.
 Many people have problems getting a good night’s sleep during perimenopause.

-Pounding or throbbing headaches that are moderate to severe may be migraine headaches.
-Sensitivity to light, nausea and/or vomiting, dizziness, blurred vision, loss of appetite and other symptoms may accompany migraines.
-Women who previously experienced migraines may have more frequent or severe headaches during menopause.
+2. Migraine: Pounding or throbbing headaches that are moderate to severe and often accompanied by other symptoms may be a migraine attack.
+Sensitivity to light, nausea and/or vomiting, dizziness, blurred vision, loss of appetite and other symptoms are often experienced with migraine attacks.
+Women who previously experienced migraine episodes may have more frequent or severe headaches during menopause.
 On the other hand, some migraine sufferers report that their headache frequency or severity decreased in the months and years before menopause.

-Typically, medical providers treat headaches in perimenopause the same way they do at other times in life.
+Healthcare providers typically treat headaches from perimenopause the same way they do at other times in life.
 For the milder headache, over-the-counter pain medications are often the first line of treatment.
 If they fail to alleviate symptoms, doctors may prescribe other medications.
 Stress management and exercise may also be recommended.

-When medical providers believe headaches in perimenopause may be due to HRT, they will weigh the benefits of treatment against how the side effect impacts their patients’ daily lives.
-In some cases, switching from an oral medication to a low-dose estrogen patch may reduce headaches.
+When healthcare providers believe headaches during perimenopause may be due to hormone replacement therapy, they will weigh the benefits of treatment against how the side effects impact a patient’s daily life.
+In some cases, switching the form of the medication (example: from an oral medication to topical patch), strength, or main ingredient may help reduce headaches.

 Explore more